Arriving in Canada

 Purchase a ticket

-- You will need to purchase a boarding pass (ticket) in the terminal before you can board a bus.
+You must purchase a boarding pass (ticket) at the terminal before boarding a bus.

-- The fare costs $10.75 and includes all-day access to all Calgary Transit buses and CTrains .
+The fare costs $10.75, including all-day access to all Calgary Transit buses and CTrains.

 Boarding the bus